 - Est Cost: 280 Million SGD

 On the 26th of March 2010, the SSC announced it had selected SG Changi to develop, build, finance and manage the facility.
-The targeted completion date was by the end of 2011, with the track being expected to be ready for use ahead of the 2012 racing season.
+Completion was targeted by the end of 2011, with the track ready for use ahead of the 2012 racing season.

 SG Changi Project Details